 As of September 2021, I am a fellow at the KFG Berlin-Potsdam Research Group ‘The International Rule of Law: Rise or Decline?’
-My post-doctoral research project focuses on the regulation of global security in international law.
+My post-doctoral research project focuses on the governance of global security in international law.

 I obtained my PhD in law at the European University Institute in November 2020, with a thesis entitled The Regulation of Intelligence Activities under International Law.